Longest flights: Other record flights (non-scheduled)

 Boeing 777-200LR (N6066Z) flew a demonstration flight from Hong Kong to London non-stop in 2005 in an unusual east-bound route, setting a new world record at the time for a commercial airliner at 21,602 kilometers covered in 22 hours 42 minutes.

 Promotional and delivery flights

 A number of promotional or delivery flights have extended the record of longest non-stop flights by a commercial aircraft:

 Non-scheduled commercial flights

 Qantas 747-400 City of Canberra (VH-OJA) flew from London to Sydney non-stop during its 1989 promotional flight, flying 17,000 kilometers in about 20 hours.

 Future routes

 Scheduled services

-New and soon to be launched direct flights have been announced.
+The below new, and scheduled to be launched, flights have been announced:

 Non-stop flights

-With a distance exceeding 12952 km, it will be placed on the top 30 list:
+With a distance exceeding 12952 km, these will be placed on the top 30 list: